tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 def : Pat<(TF_LeakyReluOp $arg, F32Attr:$a), (TFL_LeakyReluOp $arg, $a)>
 ```

-The pattern is specified by instantiating a `Pat` with a from and to DAG.
-The
+The pattern is specified by instantiating a `Pat` with a source and result DAG.
-arguments in the from pattern is captured and can be used in the to pattern.
+The arguments in the from pattern is captured and can be used in the to pattern.
 This is a simple pattern as we have a 1:1 mapping and the attribute does not
 need to be transformed (e.g., both have a floating point attribute for alpha).
 The names of the attributes specified in the pattern is for matching/referencing
-and need not match the original attribute name in the op definition.
+and need not match the original attribute name in the op definition but the
+order of arguments of the dags do need to match.

-To specify a pattern, both the input and output ops need to be defined using
+To specify a pattern, both the source and results ops need to be defined using
 TableGen.
 For the above case the TensorFlow LeakyRelu was not defined yet in
 TableGen and instead a shortened definition was added in the legalize patterns
 file: